Roman Davydov

-Roman Vladimirovich Davydov (Роман Владимирович Давыдов; — 17 September 1988) was a Soviet and Russian animation director, animator, artist and educator.
+Roman Vladimirovich Davydov (Роман Владимирович Давыдов; – 17 September 1988) was a Soviet and Russian animation director, animator, artist and educator.
 Honored Art Worker of the RSFSR (1979).

 Biography

 Roman Davydov was born in Moscow.
 As a kid he grew up in a house with stables; he watched horses for hours and drew them.
 His love for animal art and his knowledge of anatomy would later make him one of the most wanted animators every time someone directed movies involving animals, especially horses.
 According to Yevgeniy Migunov, only two other animators at Soyuzmultfilm could match him: Grigory Kozlov and Nikolay Fyodorov, both with their own approaches, and they always tried to best each other.

 Davydov graduated from the Moscow Industrial Technikum and spent several years working as an engineer.
 In the free time he practiced the art of caricature.
 In 1932 the Telegraph Agency of the Soviet Union held out a competition for the best caricature where Davydov took the third place.
-This inspired him to went through professional training at the two-year courses organized by the Krokodil magazine, and in 1937 he joined animation courses at Soyuzmultfilm.
+This inspired him to go through professional training at the two-year courses organized by the Krokodil magazine, and in 1937 he joined animation courses at Soyuzmultfilm.
 His first movies date back to 1939.

 He worked in traditional animation up until 1955 when he joined the recently opened puppet division of Soyuzmultfilm and produced several stop motion films.
 He was the only director of that time who used an old-fashioned, time-consuming method of filming dolls with changeable parts last practiced by Aleksandr Ptushko.
 In 1961 Davydov produced A Goatling, one of the first traditionally animated experiments of the Khrushchev Thaw that introduced a "formalistic", caricature art style in contrast with the realistic approach usual for that era.
 He continued developing it in his next projects, most notably the political satire Shareholders & Co (1963) and The Main Stellar (1966), a rare example of Soviet science fiction.
 Davydov experimented a lot with schematic, "angular", yet stylized characters, total animation, combinations of static composition and various details in motion, several panoramas moving at different speed in one shot and so on.